robcarver17/skipperman/docs/group_allocation_help.md

 Note this will include boats allocated to instructors and other helpers in the [patrol boat](patrol_boat_help.md#allocating-club-sailing-dinghies-to-instructors) page.

 There is an official skipperman field `Boat ownership`.
-If this is used in the [event field mapping](WA_field_mapping_help.md), so you can see if they want a club boat.
+If this is used in the [event field mapping](WA_field_mapping_help.md), it is displayed so you can see if they want a club boat.
 Check that there are enough club boats available (using the [summary](#seeing-a-summary) information), and if required enforce a priority for borrowing them.
 If a cadet doesn't get a club boat that they need, make sure you allocate them to a backup group.

 ## Boat classes and sail numbers

 To enter the boat class just use the dropdown.
 If you don't see the information you want, go to the [configuration](configuration_help.md#boat-classes) as the boat may be hidden or need adding.

 It can be quite boring to allocate boat classes to everyone at an event.
 If you click the `Autofill Boat Class` button at the top it will guess which boat class that each sailor is sailing in.
 Make sure you check they look correct.

+Sail numbers are autofilled if the sail number field has been included in the field mapping, and they have registered a sail number.

 # Creating sailing partnerships